gijsschlief/Inverse-Bone-Remodeling-RL/README.md

 # Thesis Code Repository

 Welcome to the repository for my thesis on **Using Reinforcement Learning to Solve the Inverse Bone Remodeling Problem**.
 This repository contains all the code, scripts, and resources developed and used during the research.
-Special thanks has to be given to Bansod whose code was a large inspiration for the forward model implementation.
+Special thanks have to be given to Bansod whose code was a large inspiration for the forward model implementation.
 Please do check out his implementation on: https://github.com/YDBansod/Bone_Remodelling.

 ## Table of Contents
 - [Overview](#overview)